-(a) The purveyor shall be responsible for complying with the standards of water quality identified in this section.
-If a ((substance)) contaminant exceeds its MCL or its maximum residual disinfectant level (MRDL), the purveyor shall take follow-up action under WAC 246-290-320.

-(b) When enforcing the standards described under this section, the department shall enforce compliance with the primary standards as its first priority.
+- (a) The purveyor shall be responsible for complying with the standards of water quality identified in this section.
+If a ((substance)) contaminant exceeds its MCL or its maximum residual disinfectant level (MRDL), the purveyor shall take follow-up action under WAC 246-290-320. - (b) When enforcing the standards described under this section, the department shall enforce compliance with the primary standards as its first priority. - (2) Bacteriological. - (a) An E. coli MCL under this subsection is considered a primary standard. - (b) $E.\ coli$ MCL.
+An $E.\ coli$ MCL violation occurs each month in which a system is required to monitor for total coliforms when there is: - (i) $E.\ coli$ presence in a repeat sample following a total coliform presence routine sample; - (ii) Total coliform presence in any repeat samples collected as a follow-up to a sample with E. coli presence; - (iii) The system fails to take all required repeat samples following an E. coli presence routine sample; or

-(2) Bacteriological.

-(a) An E. coli MCL under this subsection is considered a primary standard.

-(b) E. coli MCL.
-For the purposes of the public notification requirements in Part 7, Subpart A of this chapter, an E. coli MCL violation requires Tier 1 public notification.
-An E. coli MCL violation occurs each month in which a system is required to monitor for total coliforms when there is:

-(i) E. coli presence in a repeat sample following a total coliform presence routine sample;

-(ii) Total coliform presence in any repeat samples collected as a follow-up to a sample with E. coli presence;

-(iii) The system fails to take all required repeat samples following an E. coli presence routine sample; or

-(iv) The system fails to test for E. coli when any repeat samples test positive for total coliform.
+(iv) The system fails to test for $E.\ coli$ when any repeat samples test positive for total coliform.